eduquiroz22/my-portfolio/README.md

   Develop an efficient algorithm to crossmatch star and radio source catalogs by optimizing the angular separation calculation and implementing a binary search approach to enhance performance.

 - **Achievements**:
   Successfully developed an optimized algorithm for fast and accurate crossmatching between star catalogs and radio source databases, significantly improving the efficiency of the matching process.
+Additionally, the process was parallelized to utilize multiple processors, further enhancing performance and reducing computation time.

 - **Tools Used**:
   Python, NumPy, SciPy, Astropy, custom binary search implementation.